 If you see a corded Porter-Cable sander in the usual places used tools hang out, that’s not a midrange tool.
 Porter-Cable was famous for its sanders before Black and Decker repurposed the brand name.
 Black and Decker wanted to replicate its experience with DeWalt by repurposing an existing brand name and letting it compete, rather than trying to position the Black and Decker brand as something other than consumer-grade.

 When it comes to grades of power tools, at the top of the spectrum you’ll find brands like Milwaukee, DeWalt, Bosch, and Makita.
-These are the brands you’ll find professionals using.
+These are the brands you’ll find professionals using, and they’re where the best new technology appears first.
+You could get a brushless drill in these lines before you could get one in the consumer lines.
 But for someone who only uses tools occasionally, these tools are probably overkill.
 If you’re starting out, these probably are more tool than you can afford or justify.
 Unless you find a phenomenal deal, buy something more affordable, then upgrade to something in this tier if you find yourself using the tools a lot.

 There will be times when one of these brands outperforms the others, but unless you do this for a living, there’s money to be saved when you pick a platform and stay with it.
 A professional may pick and choose the best tool from each line to use within a specialty, but will probably stick with one brand for general-purpose tools.
 And that brand may very well be DeWalt, because more stores sell it than the other brands.
 From a practical standpoint this makes sense: In an emergency, you’ll rarely have to drive more than 30 minutes to get a DeWalt battery.